 - Turning 65, which is considered a condition of release, and you don’t have to retire from the workforce (see SuperGuide article Super for beginners, part 24: Do I have to withdraw my super when I turn 65?), OR

-- Taking a transition-to-retirement pension (TRIP), which is only available to individuals who have reached their preservation age, and only permits you to access up to 10% of the pension balance each year (see SuperGuide article TRIPs: 10 interesting facts about transition-to-retirement pensions, OR
+- Taking a transition-to-retirement pension (TRIP), which is only available to individuals who have reached their preservation age, and only permits you to access up to 10% of the pension balance each year (see SuperGuide article TRIPs: 10 important facts about transition-to-retirement pensions, OR

 - When you suffer ‘severe financial hardship’ or you can access your super early under ‘compassionate grounds’ (hardship provisions don’t generally apply to individuals living outside Australia) (see SuperGuide articles Can I access my super early due to financial hardship? and Accessing super early on ‘compassionate grounds’.